 If you’re based in California and looking for a weekend trip to do, consider visiting San Diego!
 Whether you have 2-3 days in San Diego for a weekend getaway, it’s a decent amount of time to explore this city.

-San Diego is known for warm and humid weather all year round, pretty beaches, delicious food, and tons of outdoor activities to explore.
+San Diego is known for warm and humid weather all year round, pretty beaches, ideal surfing conditions, delicious food, and tons of outdoor activities to explore.

 We had the chance to visit San Diego as our friends moved there from the Seattle area.
 It was a short weekend escape as we made the road trip from the Bay Area.
 We would love to return to spend more time here.

 Without further ado, continue reading on how to spend a weekend in San Diego.
 We know that you’ll have an awesome time here!

 *Disclaimer: This post contains affiliate links.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.

 How to Get to San Diego